 In areas where makeup feathers, creases and fades the fastest, and on hard-to-cover areas such as wrinkles around the eyes and mouth, experts suggest applying more primer and using your fingertips instead of a sponge [source: Hertzig].
 If you're prone to breakouts or uneven skin texture, proper exfoliation each week coupled with the right primer for your complexion can help create a flawless look.
 In some cases, primer can even minimize the appearance of large pores.

 Adding primer to your makeup bag can improve fine lines and wrinkles and provide long-lasting coverage for all skin types.
-For more information on using makeup primer, check out the links on the next page.
+For more information on using makeup primer, check out the links below.

 - American Academy of Dermatology.
 "Cosmeceutical Facts and Your Skin."
 2005.
 (Accessed 8/11/09)http://www.aad.org/public/publications/pamphlets/general_cosmeceutical.html

 - Associated Content.
 "How to Choose and Apply Foundation Primer".
 Nov.
 3, 2007.
 (Accessed 8/11/09) http://www.associatedcontent.com/article/432733/how_to_choose_and_apply_foundation.html?cat=69